 Ubuntu Migration Camp, Serengeti

-Ubuntu Migration Camp follows the colossal herds of wildebeest as they journey around the Serengeti, moving between three key sites.
+Ubuntu Migration Camp follows the colossal herds of wildebeest as they journey around the Serengeti.
 From the dramatic river crossings in the north to the fertile grasslands in the south where the wildebeest give birth, we set up camp nearby to ensure you’re always close to the action.

 Our traditional tented camp is designed to leave no trace.
 We can quickly disassemble it and move with the herds to new pastures.
 Every day, we’re out in the bush looking for wildlife such as lions or cheetahs attracted by the huge gatherings of prey.
 Over morning coffee, watch wildebeest males chasing each other or zebras tussling.
 For a sunrise to remember, start the day by gliding above the plains in a hot-air balloon.
 In the evening, look up as the stars reveal themselves.

 Ubuntu at a Glance

 Open: Mid-November to mid-March (southern Serengeti), mid-June to October (northern Serengeti)

 Kogatende (mid-June to to October): 45-minute drive from camp